-A good quality tool if cared will last for your lifetime, it’s an investment.
-This page is dedicated to solid tools at fair prices many of which I own.
+A good quality tool if cared for will last a lifetime, it’s an investment.
+This page is dedicated to solid tools at fair prices, many of which I own.

-If you need to do that type work you’ll need the Autel’s bigger brother the MaxiCOM.
+If you need to do that type of work you’ll need Autel’s bigger brother the MaxiCOM.

 The NOCO jump starter pack is a serious tool, don’t let its size fool you.
 This little guy fights way above its weight.
 Capable of starting a diesel truck engine and yet small enough to fit in your glove box.

-It features smart design and technology, it won’t allow you connect it backways and it features a no spark technology, meaning it doesn’t arc when connected to the battery, nice!
+It features smart design and technology, it won’t allow you to connect backways and it features a no spark technology, meaning it doesn’t arc when connected to the battery, nice!

-It’s powered by latest technology lithium battery.
-But it’s got a few more tricks, it’s a fast charger too (2 hours), that means you can use it to charge your car, truck, boat, mower, snow blower battery as well as jump start them.
+It’s powered by the latest technology lithium battery.
+But it’s got a few more tricks, it’s a fast charger too (2 hours), which means you can use it to charge your car, truck, boat, mower, snow blower battery as well as jump-start them.

-Other features include – a charge port for charging your phone or iPad, comes with a eight mode hand lamp (500 lumens),12v 15amp port to power air pumps or whatever.
+Other features include – a charge port for charging your phone or iPad, comes with an eight-mode hand lamp (500 lumens), a 12v 15amp port to power air pumps, or whatever.

 I’m a fan.

 Gearwrench is a pretty solid performer, I have lots of their tools and they work just fine.
-This is a 56 piece 3/8 inch drive ratchet with six point socket set.
-Typical mechanics use 1/2 inch, 3/8 and 1/4 inch drive, ratchet and socket sets, however a good 3/8 set is a great allrounder.
+This is a 56 piece 3/8 inch drive ratchet with the six-point socket set.
+Typical mechanics use 1/2 inch, 3/8 and 1/4 inch drive, ratchet, and socket sets, however, a good 3/8 set is a great allrounder.

-Six point sockets sets grip better than 12 point, and that’s an advantage when working on older cars where fasteners may be corroded.
+Six-point sockets sets grip better than 12 points, and that’s an advantage when working on older cars where fasteners may be corroded.
 This set covers all the main socket sizes in both Metric and SAE and includes two extensions a 3 and 6 inch and a swivel extension.